LSSTDESC/gcr-catalogs/README.md

      sorted((name for name in GCRCatalogs.get_available_catalogs(False) if name.startswith('proto')))
      ```
      to see all available versions.

--  **"cosmoDC2" Extragalactic Catalogs** \
-   *by Andrew Benson, Andrew Hearin, Katrin Heitmann, Danila Korytov, Eve Kovacs, Patricia Larsen et al.*
-   - `cosmoDC2_v0.1`: a pre-release of the osmoDC2 catalog
-   - `cosmoDC2_v0.1_test`: same as `cosmoDC2_v0.1` but a smaller patch of the sky for testing purpose / faster access

 -  **"Buzzard" Extragalactic Catalogs** \
    *by Joe DeRose, Risa Wechsler, Eli Rykoff et al.*